Service Detail

 General Contracting planned around full-project accountability.

-General contracting is most valuable when the builder is genuinely responsible for the whole delivery path rather than only managing fragments of it.
-Full-scope general contracting for commercial and industrial projects that need one accountable builder coordinating site, shell, and turnover.
+General contracting in San Marcos is most valuable when the builder is genuinely responsible for the whole delivery path — from Edwards Plateau geotechnical assessment and EARC impervious cover compliance through civil sequencing, structural delivery, trade coordination, City of San Marcos and Hays County inspections, and final turnover.
+General Contractors of San Marcos does not manage fragments; we hold the full delivery path accountable so owners are not left connecting incomplete programs at the end of a job.
+Full-scope general contracting in San Marcos for commercial and industrial projects that need one accountable builder coordinating site, shell, Hays County permitting, EARC compliance, and turnover.
 In San Marcos and the surrounding Central Texas corridor, this usually means the contractor has to balance site release, procurement, field logistics, and owner decision timing at the same time.
-Owners gain a single point of accountability for budget discipline, field sequencing, trade coordination, and turnover readiness.
+Owners gain a single point of accountability for budget discipline, field sequencing, trade coordination, EARC and TCEQ compliance management, and turnover readiness — with one team responsible for connecting every moving part of the project into a coherent delivery outcome.
 When those conversations happen early, owners can protect schedule and scope without overreacting to every new field issue.

 A strong general contracting assignment is never only about one activity in the field.
 It touches the work that comes before it, the trades that follow it, and the turnover decisions that determine whether the property is actually usable.
 Our approach keeps those interfaces visible.
 We coordinate budget, release strategy, submittals, inspections, and milestone reporting so the owner is not forced to manage the gaps between civil work, shell work, support spaces, and closeout.